Sustainable working statement

 · My work doesn’t make use of many consumables or sundries, but where it does, I will endeavour to shop locally and to support businesses that state their ethical and environmental intentions publicly.

-· As a member of the Association for Heritage Interpretation (UK) I subscribe to the AHI Code of Ethics, particularly the value of stewardship, that interpreters “promote the conservation of, and access to, tangible and intangible heritage resources for sustainable public benefit – for learning, inspiration and enjoyment.”
+· As a fellow of the Association for Heritage Interpretation (UK) I subscribe to the AHI Code of Ethics, particularly the value of stewardship, that interpreters “promote the conservation of, and access to, tangible and intangible heritage resources for sustainable public benefit – for learning, inspiration and enjoyment.”

 If you want to copy or adapt this statement, please feel free.

-This statement was written in 2021 and last updated in January 2024.
+This statement was written in 2021 and last updated in January 2026.